google.com, pub-0733141238962315, DIRECT, f08c47fec0942fa0

 Magician's queue hat, Museum of Chinese in America

-The museum has its own history.
+The Museum of Chinese in America has had some drama in its own history.
 It has experienced different locations, a fire at a storage site, grants and donations and partners.
 The current location is 215 Centre Street.

 poster at Museum of Chinese in America travel blog